Ukrainian nationalism: World War II

 With the outbreak of war between Nazi Germany and the Soviet Union in 1941, many nationalists in Ukraine thought that they would have an opportunity to create an independent country once again.
 An entire Ukrainian volunteer division of the SS had been created.
 Many of the fighters who had originally looked to the Nazis as liberators, quickly became disillusioned and formed the Ukrainian Insurgent Army (UPA) (Українська Повстанська Армія), which waged military campaign against Germans and later Soviet forces as well against Polish civilians.
 The primary goal of OUN was "the rebirth, of setting everything in order, the defense and the expansion of the Independent Council of Ukrainian National State."
 The OUN also revived the sentiment that "Ukraine is for Ukrainians."
 In 1943, the UPA adopted a policy of massacring and expelling the Polish population.
 The ethnic cleansing operation against the Poles began on a large scale in Volhynia in late February, or early spring, of that year and lasted until the end of 1944.
 11 July 1943 was one of the deadliest days of the massacres, with UPA units marching from village to village, killing Polish civilians.
 On that day, UPA units surrounded and attacked 99 Polish villages and settlements in the counties of Kowel, Horochów, and Włodzimierz Wołyński.
 On the following day, 50 additional villages were attacked.
 On 30 June 1941, the OUN, led by Stepan Bandera, declared an independent Ukrainian state.
 This was immediately acted upon by the Nazi army, and Bandera was arrested and imprisoned from 1941 to 1944.

-There has been much debate as to the legitimacy of UPA as a political group.
-UPA maintains a prominent and symbolic role in Ukrainian history and the quest for Ukrainian independence.
+There has been much debate as to the legitimacy of the UPA as a political group.
+The UPA maintains a prominent and symbolic role in Ukrainian history and the quest for Ukrainian independence.
 At the same time it was deemed an insurgent or terrorist group by Soviet historiography.

 Ukrainian Canadian historian Serhiy Yekelchyk writes that during 1943 and 1944 an estimated 35,000 Polish civilians and an unknown number of Ukrainian civilians in the Volhynia and Chelm regions fell victim to mutual ethnic cleansing by the UPA and Polish insurgents.
 Niall Ferguson writes that around 80,000 Poles were murdered then by Ukrainian nationalists.
-In his book Europe at War 1939–1945: No Simple Victory, Norman Davies puts the number of Poles killed by Ukrainian nationalists between 200,000 and 500,000, while Timothy Snyder writes that Ukrainian nationalists killed "between forty to sixty thousand Polish civilians in Volhynia in 1943."
+In his book Europe at War 1939–1945: No Simple Victory, Norman Davies puts the number of Poles killed by Ukrainian nationalists between 200,000 and 500,000, while Timothy Snyder writes that the UPA killed "forty to sixty thousand Polish civilians in Volhynia in 1943."